sjbrandenberg/ucla_geotech_tools/ipyconsol/README.md

-# Welcome to pyConsol
+# Welcome to ipyconsol

-pyConsol is a nonlinear implicit finite difference solver for one-dimensional consolidation of compressible soil with secondary compression. pyConsol is the Python version of the Javascript package iConsol.js published by Brandenberg (2017).
+ipyonsol is a nonlinear implicit finite difference solver for one-dimensional consolidation of compressible soil with secondary compression. pyConsol is the Python version of the Javascript package iConsol.js published by Brandenberg (2017).

 ## Installation
 ```bash